ilaiyengar/R-camp-final-/README.md

-# TCGA_DataProcessing.R
+# R-camp-final-
 ##About the Package
 This is a collection of functions that can be used to process data from the TCGA database, and get the highest correlation between pairs of miRNA data rows and mRNA data rows.
-The syntax is getCorrelated(file1, file2).
-(Use files for file1 and file2 not already read databases.)
+To use, source the TCGA_DataProcessing.R file, and run the getCorrelation function with the miRNA and mRNA files as the arguments.